 When You Should Also Call an Attorney

 In a minor crash with shared liability, it is probably not necessary to call a car accident attorney.
 However, if you believe you were not at fault and the other driver disputes that, you may want an attorney to represent you when you challenge his insurance company.
 If you have suffered catastrophic injuries, you should also call an attorney as he or she will work to get you a fair settlement.
-If you are in a serious crash in Indiana, you can trust the experienced car accident attorneys at Keller & Keller.
+If you are in a serious crash in Indiana, you can trust the experienced car accident lawyers at Keller & Keller.
 Contact us today.